SecureStartKit

 Security by Default

 You don't have to think about security patterns.
-The architecture enforces them:
+The architecture enforces them - see our Next.js security hardening checklist for the full breakdown:

 • Want to query data?
 Use createAdminClient() in a Server Action.